-Assets Held As Trustee or Agent and Trust and Agent Obligations

-The University uses the actuarial method of recording charitable gift annuities and charitable remainder trusts.
-When a gift is received, the fair value of the gift received is recorded as an asset, the present value of the related amounts due is recorded as a liability based on the Individual Annuity Reserve 2012 tables, and the remainder is recorded as private gift and grant revenue in the appropriate net asset category on the Consolidated Statements of Activities.
+Assets Held as Trustee or Agent and Trust and Agency Obligations the remainder is recorded as private gift and grant revenue in the appropriate net asset category on the Consolidated Statements of Activities.
 Investment income is credited, and annuity payments, direct costs of funds management, and investment losses are charged to the related liability.
 In situations where trust assets are not readily convertible to cash, annuitant payments have been made by the University.
 For life contingent gifts, the liability is adjusted annually based on the changes in the expected life, and is reflected as an actuarial adjustment of trust and agency obligations on the Consolidated Statements of Activities.
-At July 31, 2023 and 2022, the discount rate used to calculate future payments to be made by the University ranged from 0.4% per annum to 10.0% per annum.
+At July 31, 2024 and 2023, the discount rate used to calculate future payments to be made by the University ranged from 0.4% per annum to 10.0% per annum.